yegor256/blog/_drafts/phi.md

 There are three things in EOLANG (and the 𝜑-calculus which we based it on): data, atoms, and objects.
-There is a dataization function, which puts all three together in order to make EO program alive.
+There is a dataization function, which puts all three together in order to make an EO program alive.
 Here is how it works together with Java, for example.